 Posted by Jeremy

 Hey there!
-One of the services we like to provide is educating our clients so we figured why not start putting all this online for your reference?
-There’s so much to learn about SEO, it can get confusing quickly so to keep things easy we’re going to start at the beginning.
+One of the services we provide is educating our clients so we figured why not start putting all this online?
+There’s so much to learn about SEO, it can get confusing quickly.
+To keep things easy we’re going to start at the beginning.